HORTICULTURE SEMINARBasic & Advanced, 2 - 4 Days • Indoor Grow Training

 Horticulture Semester students will be provided ample time for Q&A interaction with our expert instructors as well as additional hands-on lab opportunities with our Friday Horticulture Labs.
 Click the link below to learn more about our Horticulture Department, Facility & Faculty

-Horticulture Seminar Course Descriptions
+Horticulture Seminar Class Descriptions

 Understand how to become a qualified patient, or recognize one.
 Review your rights under the law, including how to exercise your rights when navigating police encounters successfully.
 Learn your civic rights and responsibilities to positively contribute to our community and the cannabis industry.